 Rerun van Pelt

 Rerun is the youngest of the Peanuts gang and the little brother to Linus and Lucy.
-You could almost argue that him and Linus are twins because they are so similar in appearance.
+You could almost argue that he and Linus are twins because they are so similar in appearance.

 Charlotte appeared early on in the comic strip but ended up only lasting 10 appearances.
 She had a knack for being a loud-talker but gained little fanfare from the audience and Schultz ended up dropping her in 1955.